znibb/docker-authentik/README.md

     - Provider: `Nextcloud Provider`
 1. Click `Create`
 1. Click on the recently created application and go to the `Policy / Group/ User Bindings` tab
-1. Click `Bind existing Policy / Group / User`, select the `Group` option and then select the `nextcloud_users` group
+1. Click `Bind existing Policy / Group / User`, select the `Group` option and then select the `nextcloud Users` group

 To map an Authentik user to an existing Nextcloud account give the user an attribute like `nextcloud_user_id: NEXTCLOUD_ACCOUNT_NAME`.
 To give a user a quota limit give it an atrtibute like `nextcloud_quota: 10 GB`.

 #### 4.3.2.
 Nextcloud settings
 1. Log into the web UI using an admin account, click on the profile icon in the top-right and then click on `Apps`
 1. Select the `Integration` category to the left and look for `OpenID Connect user backend`, enable it
-1. Go to the top.right menu again and this time click `Administration Settings`
+1. Go to the top-right menu again and this time click `Administration Settings`
 1. In the left-side menu list click on `OpenID Connect`
 1. Click the plus sign under `Registered Providers` and enter the following:
    - Identifier: `Authentik`